Nampalys Mendy: Leicester City

 On 3 July 2016, Mendy moved to English Premier League champions Leicester City, managed by his former boss at Monaco, Claudio Ranieri, signing a four-year deal for £13 million, a club record at the time.
 The transfer record was broken again when Ahmed Musa joined Leicester for £16 million five days later, and yet again less than two months later when Islam Slimani joined Leicester for £29 million.

 Mendy played his first competitive game for Leicester in a 2–1 defeat to Manchester United in the 2016 FA Community Shield on 7 August, coming on as a 63rd-minute substitute for Andy King.
 He suffered an ankle injury on his league debut at home against Arsenal on 20 August 2016 and was substituted in the 53rd minute.
 Mendy was sidelined for more than three months, and did not make his return until 7 December 2016 in a Champions League group stage match away to Porto, playing the entire game in a 5–0 defeat.
 He ultimately made only four league appearances for the season.

 On 31 July 2017, Mendy rejoined Nice on loan.

 On 24 August 2020, Mendy signed a two-year contract extension with the club.

 On 10 September 2021, Mendy was left out of Leicester's final 25-man Premier League squad for the 2021–22 season.
 However he was then included again when the squad was updated after the January 2022 transfer window.

 Mendy scored his first goal for Leicester against Tottenham on 11 February 2023.

+On 5 June 2023, following the club's relegation from the Premier League, it was announced that Mendy and six other first team players would be leaving the club upon the expiration of their contracts at the end of the month.

+Lens

+On 4 September 2023, Mendy joined Ligue 1 club Lens on a two-year contract as a free agent.

+Watford

+On 28 August 2025, Mendy returned to England, joining Championship club Watford on an initial one-year deal with the option for a further year.